 Elicit….what are the rewards for putting yourself through this?
 Visualizing the end goal and using that as motivation might well be the extra edge that pushes you towards sticking with the new routine, instead of going back to your old habits.

-Whatever your 2020 goals look like, no matter how well they are mapped out, I encourage you all to take the time to design a solid routine that is bespoke to you.
+Whatever your goals look like, no matter how well they are mapped out, I encourage you take the time to design a solid routine that is bespoke to you.
 Good luck!